J-Sanderson/100-days-of-code/log-round2.md

 ### Day 44: April 30 2018

 **Today's Progress:** Added tooltips to the scatterplot, using the same method as the bar chart.
 After that added in some styling.
+Going to call this one done!

 **Thoughts:** Everything's pretty much easy going for this one now.
 Still not happy with the forEach workaround on the labels but still unable to work out what's going on.
 Annoying.